DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Benchmark Design

-\textbf{Pattern Matching}: This category tests a model’s ability to recognize and extend established code patterns within realistic contexts.
-Each test includes 2–3 clear examples in the prefix, combining a technical pattern (e.g., error handling) with a domain context (e.g., security), ensuring the model must follow the intended structure rather than generating arbitrary code.
+\textbf{5.\ Pattern Matching}: This category tests a model's ability to recognize and extend established code patterns within realistic contexts.
+The prefix establishes a pattern through examples or specifications, and the model must implement a structurally similar but semantically distinct continuation, following the intended structure rather than generating arbitrary code.